 - Severe burning sensation and pain in the toes

-- Pain and cramps in leg while patient is lying
+- Pain and cramps in the leg while the patient is lying down

 - Feeling of numbness and heaviness in legs and toes